The department collects information to ensure a smooth enrolment process.

 Enrolment of Students in NSW Government Schools sets out the entitlements and requirements for enrolment in public schools in NSW.
 School principals can also help with enrolment inquiries throughout the year.

-Research NSW public schools using the School Finder tool.
+Find your local NSW public school using the School Finder tool.

 Schools may accept enrolments from outside their designated area if places are available.
 Such applications are subject to the selection criteria and department policies.
 Contact the school for further information about their out-of-area selection criteria.